8vasu/8vasu.github.io/README.md

 Source code for my professional website (soumendraganguly.com).
-It is generated using Hugo, Emacs Org-mode, and a custom theme.
+It is generated using Hugo, GNU Emacs Org-mode, and a custom theme.